 - polystyrene foam

 - soft plastics, such as food wrappers and plastic wrap

 - wax-coated paper.

-* Not only is it unhygienic for materials containing bodily fluids to be processed alongside other recyclables, the paper fibres in these items are too short to recover and make into another product.
+* Not only is it unhygienic to process materials containing bodily fluids with other recyclables, the paper fibres in these items are too short to recover and make into another product.

-** Syringes and needles should not be put in your recycling bin at home, and can only be put in your rubbish bin if they are placed in a rigid-walled and puncture-resistant container that is sealed (e.g. sharps container).
+** Syringes and needles should not go into your recycling bin at home.
+You can only dispose these in your rubbish bin if they are placed in a sealed rigid-walled and puncture-resistant container (e.g. sharps container).

-Find out more about recycling at home using Council’s Brisbane Bin and Recycling app, available for free for iOS and Android smartphones and tablets.
+For more information, download Council’s Brisbane Bin and Recycling app.
+It is available for free for iOS and Android smartphones and tablets.

-Using these super simple tools and tips, you can help Brisbane become an even cleaner, greener city and reduce the amount of waste we send to landfill.
+Using these simple tools and tips, you can help Brisbane become cleaner, greener city.
+Help us reduce the amount of waste we send to landfill.